PhilSwiss/ticmctile/README.md

     optional arguments:
-       -o, --output       outputfile for tile/sprite or charset values (e.g.: .lua) -l, --language     output as: js, fennel, wren, moon or squirrel, default is lua -f, --force        force overwrite of outputfile when it already exist -s, --sprites      export as sprites instead of tiles -c, --charset      export as charset to replace the systemfont
+       -o, --output       outputfile for tile/sprite or charset values (e.g.: .lua) -l, --language     output as: js, default is lua -f, --force        force overwrite of outputfile when it already exist -s, --sprites      export as sprites instead of tiles -c, --charset      export as charset to replace the systemfont